ashwindcruz/ashwindcruz.github.io/_posts/2019-06-19-culture-series.md

 Recently, I binged through the Culture series by Ian M. Banks.
 It was an amazing read and I thought a write up about it might help ground the experience and help the books stick a little better in my mind.
 I don't recall that I've done this for any other books, series or otherwise.
 Partly it's because I've only recently started seriously considering the benefits of writing but it's also because reading through the Culture series left enough of an impact on me that I thought writing about it would be beneficial.

 This blog post provides a summary of each book as well as the overarching themes across the series that stood out to me.
+So why read this?
 I imagine there are 3 types of readers out there:
-- Those of you who have read the series and would like to see what someone else (me!) who also read it, made of it
+- Those of you who have read the series and would like to see what someone else (me!) who also read it, made of it.
 - Those of you who haven't read the series but have heard about it and want more information than a brief synopsis before committing to a full read yourself.
 Also, you're not too fussed about spoilers.
 - Like the group above but you do care about spoilers. **This post has spoilers so turn back now!**